Hay Pillow®

 Sugars accumulate in grass when there is abundant sunlight but factors limit growth.

-What times of the day or night are “safer” to turn horses out on pasture considering those factors?
+What times of the day or night are “safer” to turn horses out on pasture given those factors?

 What conditions create the lowest sugar levels in pastures?